anmolrk/Snake-Water-Gun/README.md

 <li>Water beats Gun (The gun will drown in water)</li>
 <li>Gun beats  Snake (Gun will kill the snake)</li>
 </ul>
-In situations where both players choose the same object, the result will be a draw.
+In situations where both players choose the same object, the result will be a draw. <br>
+In this project, we play this game with a computer using a Python script that randomly selects between snake, water, and gun and the game will continue until someone reaches the point limit specified by the player.